-The library's online resources remain accessible to its readers (except external readers) via the Digital Resources page or the catalog.
+The library's online resources remain accessible to its readers (except external readers) via the Digital Resources page or the catalogue.
 To find out all about the services and resources available during confinement, consult the dedicated page on the library's website.

 Are events still happening?

 Access to all Sciences Po sites, in Paris and on regional campuses, is closed for students and the public from March 16, 2020, and until further notice.
 In the meantime, virtual events and online webinars are scheduled; consult the list of upcoming events on our Events page.

 Internships / Professional Opportunities

 Can I still pursue an internship during this time?

 Given the current health situation and as of May 11th, 2020, internships and professional experiences taking place REMOTELY (via telework) are highly recommended.
 Depending on your employer’s recommendations and location, it is possible to carry out internships totally or partially at the company’s office if distancing measures are implemented.

 We invite you to get in touch with your internship supervisor to discuss the modalities of your internship (telework, face-to-face, mixed).
 If in doubt about the conditions of your internship, do not hesitate to contact Sciences Po Careers.

 This information is valid for all current or future requests.